About MPSA and IPSC as sportMPSA

 Although the roots are martial in origin, the sport matured from those beginnings, just as karate, fencing, and archery developed from their origins.
 IPSC shooting is an international sport, emphasizing safety and safe gun handling, accuracy, power, and speed, in high-level competitions around the world from Argentina to Zimbabwe.

 MPSA are very competitive and produced a number of competitors who earned there national colors.
 In the photo from left to right.
 Hendrik Engelbrecht - handgun in the production senior division and production optics senior division, Ronnie Gower - rifle in the semi auto open division, Chrissie Wessels - MPSA Chief Range officer, Dirk Bekker - handgun in the open senior division and rifle in the semi auto open senior division, Louwrens van Schaik - combat rifle in the elite X-class, Paul Loock - handgun in the production division.
-Other members not in the photo - Rosco Bekker - handgun in the production junior division, Tommy Glover - shotgun open division, Jarrod McAllister - shotgun open division, Jean Engelbrecht - handgun production division and production optics senior division, Justin Peacock - handgun in the standard division, JP Potgieter - handgun in the standard division.
-So 10 MPSA members received their national colours in IPSC Shooting disciplines.
+Other members not in the photo - Rosco Bekker - handgun in the production junior division, Tommy Glover - shotgun open division, Jarrod McAllister - shotgun open division, Jean Engelbrecht - handgun production division and production optics senior division, Justin Peacock - handgun in the standard division, JP Potgieter - handgun in the standard division, Mitch McAlister - Shotgun in the open division - Senior and Irving Stevenson - Rifle in the Open division - Grand Senior.
+So 12 MPSA members received their national colours in IPSC Shooting disciplines.

 Special achievements

-At the World Shoot XIX in Thailand in 2022 the SA National Production Optic Senior team achieved third place overall and won bronze medals.
+At the Handgun World Shoot XIX in Thailand in 2022 the SA National production optic senior team achieved third place overall and won bronze medals.
 Jean Engelbrecht and Hendrik Engelbrecht was from our province and it was the first time in history that members from our province won any medals at a World Shoot.

 FLTR: Jean Engelbrecht, Hendrik Engelbrecht, Tinus Erasmus (Team Manager), Neil Taylor, Peter Lindstrom